The information provided here is intended primarily for members of the Department of Chemistry.

 Search results will not be saved unless this is specifically requested (you will be warned if you attempt to exit without saving anything).
 Under the File-menu, a summary PDF file of the search results can be saved.
 If you want to work further with the atomic coordinates, use the "Export Entries As..." option of the File menu in ConQuest and the primary crystallographic data and atomic coordinates can be exported in CIF or several other formats.

 The program Mercury can be used to analyse the structures you saved during the search, provided some geometrical tests (e.g. bond lengths, angles, torsion angles, etc.) were defined with the ADD-3D button in the DRAW window of ConQuest during the building of the search question.
 Start Mercury from within ConQuest under the File-menu: "View in Mercury".

 It is then possible to get a graphical analysis for various geometrical features, or to graphically look at the information available individually for each entry in the same way that the hits could be viewed during the original search.
 Thus it is possible to view the molecule in 3D and to rotate it on the screen, as well as look at individual bonding parameters.
 The full bibliographic data can also be viewed on the 1D screen.

 The program Mercury can be used to view, rotate, draw and analyse the structures you saved during the search.
 This is similar to the 3D viewer available during the search itself, but may be faster when used locally.
 Mercury for the Mac or Windows PC can be downloaded freely from the CCDC web site.
 We have a site license to activate some additional features in Mercury.
-If you want full functionality, please ask Prof. Linden for the license key.
+If you want full functionality, please ask Prof. Spingler for the license key (contact details above).